Team-ART-Gemstone/HoloLens/README.md

 azure.cognitiveservices

 Set the build toolbar to Release / x86 / Remote Machine.
 When prompted enter IPv4 address of HoloLens (obtained on device through Settings -> Network near the bottom of the page).
 Press green arrow and wait for deployment.

+You may need to get the latest version of Newtonsoft and search and replace all instances of Newtonsoft in the project for it to build correctly